averyvery/hieroglyph/README.md

 ## Todo

+- Use nokogiri for parsing XML instead of...you know....regex.
-- Parse from EPS or SVG
+- Parse from EPS or SVG.
-- Include an example SVG glyph
+- Include an example SVG glyph.
 - Use private use unicode symbols for accessibility reasons:
 	- https://twitter.com/#!/danscotton/statuses/180321697449263106
 	- http://en.wikipedia.org/wiki/Private_Use_(Unicode)